 It is important to invite the relevant minister.
 You can find each minister’s portfolio under their biography pages.

 As with correspondence, when the same invitation is addressed to several ministers, it is likely that you will receive a single reply.
 Unfortunately, the chances of a minister accepting will not be increased by sending an invitation to multiple ministers.

 Please note that ministers’ diaries are heavily committed and are planned well in advance.
 Therefore it is unlikely a minister will be able to attend an event at a short notice.

-As government and Assembly business takes place on Tuesday or Wednesday afternoons, although diaries are planned well in advance, government and Assembly business will take precedence, and a minister’s attendance may be cancelled at short notice.
+As government and Senedd business takes place on Tuesday or Wednesday afternoons, although diaries are planned well in advance, government and Senedd business will take precedence, and a minister’s attendance may be cancelled at short notice.
 We avoid this wherever possible and will inform you of changes as soon as possible, however it may be advisable to avoid such days.

 Issuing an invitation

 Invitations should be in writing (either by post or e-mail) and should include as much information as possible.

 To request a meeting with the minister you should clearly state the purpose, i.e. what you would like to discuss, including background information.

 When inviting a minister to an event please include the following:

 - date and time